HAND-PAINTED CREATIONS

 Check out my latest works.

-FOR SALE "Fly High Dragonfly" - A variation of the native Australian Emperor Dragonfly.
+SOLD "Fly High Dragonfly" - A variation of the native Australian Emperor Dragonfly.
 Acrylic & texture paste on canvas.

 SOLD "Bee my Honey Bee 2" - the native Australian blue-banded bee.
 Acrylic & texture paste on canvas.